Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Check Important Banking Terms

-• A current account is one of the types of bank accounts in India that are used for daily, limitless transitions.
+A current account is one of the types of bank accounts in India that is used for daily, limitless transactions.

 • The current account does not pay interest and has a higher minimum balance requirement.